-Figure C-4-19 - Substitution of valueOfSounding attribute in S-101 Obstruction from S-102 data
+Figure D-3-19 - Substitution of valueOfSounding attribute in S-101 Obstruction from S-102 data

-The S-101 features for which this depth substitution is required in S-102 coverage areas are listed, (items 1,2 and 3 are also used as sources for indications under IMO MSC 530(106) 11.4.6).
+The S-101 features for which this depth substitution must be implemeneted within S-102 coverage areas are all those which bind valueOfSounding in the S-101 feature catalogue along with multipoint geometries, unless those specifically excluded in this section.

-Underwater/Awash Rock

-Wreck

-Obstruction

-Foul Ground

-Marine Farm/Culture

-Soundings (either individual soundings or those which are part of an array) substituting the S-102 grid cell whose extents intersect the sounding position for the defined ZCOO (ISO8211).
+Soundings are included (either individual soundings or those which are part of an array) substituting the S-102 grid cell whose extents intersect the sounding position for the defined ZCOO (ISO8211), See figure D-3-18.

-If the depth substituted S-101 feature is covered by S-104, then WLA is processed using same method as for the underlying depth area.
+If the depth substituted S-101 feature is covered by S-104, then WLA must be processed using the same method as for the underlying depth area.

 Depth values must also be substituted in all ENC features at all scales which have the attribute depthRangeMinimumValue bound to them in the S-101 Feature Catalogue.